kopfing/doku/nextcloud_install_centos8.md

 chcon -t httpd_sys_rw_content_t /media/cloudstorage/clouddata/ -R
 ```

-Now navigate to your NextCloud server in the browser and complete Setup.
+Navigate to your NextCloud server in the browser and complete Setup.

 ## Post Install